 In Roberts v.
 Salmi

-, No. 316068, the Michigan Court of Appeals determined that a mental health professional owes a duty to third party non-patients to ensure that its professional techniques do not lead to false sexual accusations.
-According to the Court of Appeals, Michigan common law recognizes a duty of care to third parties who might foreseeably be harmed by the use of techniques that lead a patient to have false memories of sexual abuse.
+, No. 150919, the Michigan Supreme Court has granted leave to appeal on the issue of whether a mental health professional has a duty of care to third parties who might foreseeably be harmed by the mental health professional’s use of techniques that cause a patient to have false memories of sexual abuse.